-Most of the time, when the defect responsible for the number one is the thermocouple.
+Most of the time, when the number one reason responsible for th defect is the thermocouple.

-Take for example a stove, each knob has under him a faucet that shuts off the gas, and every tap brings the gas to the stove correspondent.
+Take for example a stove, each knob has under it a faucet that shuts off the gas, and every tap brings the gas to the stove.

-The flame goes out – Replace the thermocouple.
+The flame goes out – Replace the tc.

-Get the thermocouple, close the gas, turn off the electricity and removing the work surface.
+Get the tc, close the gas, turn off the electricity and removing the work surface.

-There are various types and may be fixed in other ways, to understand what tools you need to disassemble the first floor you just watch the thermocouple purchased.
+There are various types and they may be fixed in other ways.To understand what tools you need to disassemble it you just watch on the cover.

 Find spare parts for any appliance at an authorized service center, you will need to get the model and in some cases even freshman and industrial code before heading into the store.

-I usually phone to avoid a ride in a vacuum, so if you do not have the part in stock I do it to order.
+I usually phone to avoid a ride in a vacuum, so if you do not have the part in stock I say to order it.

 I suggest you also get the grout again, when you go to remove the piano work tends to come off and is in poor condition.